Delay-rate tradeoff in ergodic interference alignment: Three existing schemes: NGJV, KWG and TDMA

-We regard reduction of the delay exponent as the key aim, with the delay coefficient playing a secondary role.
-In particular, the finite field model is in some sense an abstraction of the model where channel coefficients are Gaussians quantized into a set of size $q$, where $q$ is chosen chosen large enough to reduce quantization error.
+Reduction of the delay exponent is the key aim, with the delay coefficient playing a secondary role.
+Since the finite field model is in some sense an a quantisation of the continuous case, $q$ should be large enough for accurate quantisation.
+Alternatively, for fixed quantisation quality, SNR scales like $q^2$, so the high-SNR region corresponds to large $q$.
 When $q$ is large, the delay exponent $T$ dominates the delay constant $C$ in determining size of the expected delay $D$.

-To summarize, the NGJV schemes achieve $\DOF=1/2$ for a delay exponent of $n^2$.
+From (2), we see that the NGJV scheme, which achieves $\DOF=1/2$, has a delay exponent of $n^2$.

-For comparison, time-division multiple access (TDMA), where each transmitter--receiver pair has sole access to the channel for an $n$th of the total time, achieves $\DOF = 1/n$ for a expected delay $D = n = nq^0$, and hence a delay exponent of $T = 0$.
+For comparison, time-division multiple access (TDMA), where each transmitter--receiver pair has sole access to the channel for an $n$th of the total time, achieves $\DOF = 1/n$ for an expected delay $D = n = nq^0$, and hence a delay exponent of $T = 0$.
 To an extent, our new schemes can be seen as `interpolating' between the extremes of NGJV (high rate, high delay) and TDMA (low rate, low delay).

-We also mention some new schemes outlined in a recent paper by Koo, Wu and Gill \cite{koo}.
-They attempted to answer our Questions 2 and 3, by finding schemes -- we call them KWG schemes -- with lower delay than the NGJV scheme.
+We also mention some new schemes due to Koo, Wu and Gill \cite{koo} (KWG).
+They attempted to answer Questions 2 and 3, by finding schemes with lower delay than NGJV.
 The KWG schemes suggest matching a larger class of matrices than simply $\mt{H}$ and $\mt{I} - \mt{H}$.
-By analysing the hitting probability of an associated Markov chain, they were able to reduce the expected delay, at the cost of a reduction in rate (and hence degrees of freedom).
-However, their schemes only affect the delay by a constant multiple, with the most successful scheme \cite{koo} only reducing the delay to $0.64 (q-1)^{n^2} \equiv 0.64 q^{n^2}$.
-That is, the KWG schemes only reduce the delay constant $C$, leaving the delay exponent as $T = n^2$.
-For modest $q$ and $n$ (say $q=3$, $n=6$, again), we regard this delay as still impractical.
-Since the KWG schemes achieve a lower rate than the NGJV scheme for the same delay exponent, we shall only compare our results with the NGJV scheme.
+By analysing the hitting probability of an associated Markov chain, they were able to reduce the expected delay, at the cost of a reduction in rate and hence degrees of freedom.
+However, their schemes only affect the delay by a constant multiple, with the most successful scheme only reducing the delay to $0.64 (q-1)^{n^2} \equiv 0.64 q^{n^2}$ for a sum-rate of $0.79 \D(Z)$.
+That is, they only reduce the delay constant $C$, leaving the delay exponent as $T = n^2$.
+For modest $q$ and $n$, say $q=3$, $n=6$, again, we regard this delay as still impractical.
+Since the KWG schemes achieve a lower rate than the NGJV scheme for the same delay exponent, we need only compare our results with the NGJV scheme.